Portiloop/portiloop-software/README.md

 However, it may happen that this light refuses to turn off due to some internal issue.
 In that case, just wait for a couple more seconds before unplugging.

-_:warning: Failing to follow these instructions may brick your `Portiloop`, in which case you will have to reflash and reinstall the entire system._

 ### Indicator LEDs

 The Portiloop system has 3 indicator LEDs: